Journey to the heart of the Great Bear Rainforest

 Suggested Duration: minimum 7 days.
 The longer, the better!

 Approximate Distance (including ferries): 1831km.
 This trip can be down in a clockwise, and anti-clockwise, direction.
 Click here for a PDF map of the Discovery Coast Circle Route.

 Have you ever wanted to explore "super, natural British Columbia" in detail?
-Our province, almost 4 times the size of the United Kingdom and 2.2 larger than California, boast a huge diversity of landscapes.
-From the lush, verdant Great Bear Rainforest (where we are located) to the snow laden Coast Range mountains and the semi-arid deserts in the Okanagan Valley, British Columbia is a land of contrasting beauty.
+Our province, almost 4 times the size of the United Kingdom and 2.2 larger than California, boasts a huge diversity of landscapes.
+From the lush, verdant Great Bear Rainforest (where we are located) to the snow-laden Coast Range mountains and the semi-arid deserts in the Okanagan Valley, British Columbia is a land of contrasting beauty.